zac7777/Entropy/Entropy/Structure/Maths Rules.md

 - Unless specified otherwise, if the outcome of a damage roll is negative, the value should be taken as zero instead.
 This is the same for rolls that would increase a target's health.

+- If multiple Buffs/Nerfs would come in conflict you may either:

+	- Have player effects always take priority over non-player sources, then if two player effects come in to conflict they may decide between them, and the game master may decide the priority of non-player effects
+	- Let your Game Master decide all priorities based on what is fair, or what would make sense within the world

 #gameInformation